chekd

 03How it works

 Paste one line.
-ChekCheck your app.
+ChekCheck your app or PR.
 Kill the slop you shipped.

 Step 01